Quantum linear system algorithm with optimal queries to initial state preparation: Multiplicative approximation of success probabilities

 The above definition deserves a few remarks.
 We call $\Pi_j$ ($j=0,\ldots,m$) the \emph{clock projections}.
 As $\Pi_j$ are Hermitian, they can be partially ordered according to the positive semidefinitess, and Axiom~\ref{enum:vta_clock} requires that $\Pi_j\leq\Pi_{j+1}$ hold true for all $j=0,\ldots,m-1$.
 In \append{axiom_clock}, we present a number of equivalent characterizations of the partial ordering $\Pi_j\leq\Pi_{j+1}$, showing in particular that $\Pi_{j}=\Pi_{j+1}\Pi_j=\Pi_{j}\Pi_{j+1}$.
 As an immediate corollary, we have

 and $\Pi_k-\Pi_j$ are themselves orthogonal projections.
 In a variable time quantum algorithm, $\mathbf{Im}(\Pi_j)$ represents the part of space in which the algorithm stops running before or at stage $j$.
-The space $\mathbf{Im}(\Pi_j)$ monotonically increases with $k$, echoing the fact that more branches of the quantum algorithm will halt as the computation proceeds toward completion.
+The space $\mathbf{Im}(\Pi_j)$ monotonically increases with $j$, echoing the fact that more branches of the quantum algorithm will halt as the computation proceeds toward completion.

 We call $\Pi_b$ and its complement $\overline{\Pi_b}=I-\Pi_b$ the \emph{flag projections}.
-In the context of variable time amplification, $\mathbf{Im}(\overline{\Pi_b})$ is the part of space where the desired output state resides, corresponding to the success of algorithm.
+In the context of a variable time quantum algorithm, $\mathbf{Im}(\overline{\Pi_b})$ is the part of space where the desired output state resides, corresponding to the case of success.
 Axiom \ref{enum:vta_flag} requires that $\Pi_b$ commutes with all $\Pi_j$, so these projections may be simultaneously measured in a quantum computation.
 In \append{axiom_flag}, we tabulate the meaning of different outcomes from the simultaneous measurement of $\{\Pi_j-\Pi_{j-1}\}_{j=1}^m$ and $\{\Pi_b,I-\Pi_b\}$.
 Of particular interest is the outcome corresponding to $\overline{\Pi_j\Pi_b}$, which represents that the computation can potentially succeed at stage $j$.
 These potentially good projections form a monotonically decreasing sequence

 and they satisfy

 We call $A_j$ the \emph{input algorithms}, which act trivially on $\mathbf{Im}(\Pi_{j-1})$ as is required by Axiom \ref{enum:vta_input}.
 In \append{axiom_input}, we present a number of equivalent characterizations of the property $A_j\Pi_{j-1}=\Pi_{j-1}$, finding that $A_j=\Pi_{j-1}+\overline{\Pi_{j-1}}A_j\overline{\Pi_{j-1}}$ are necessarily controlled unitaries controlled by $\overline{\Pi_{j-1}}$.
 This implies